libuv/libuv/README.md

 include `uv.h`.
 GYP builds take care of that automatically.
 If you use autotools, add a `AC_GNU_SOURCE` declaration to your `configure.ac`.

+To build for android, locate your android NDK path, then run:

+    source ./android-configure NDK_PATH
+    make

+To build for android with gyp, add "gyp" to the configuration:

+    source ./android-configure NDK_PATH gyp
+    make -C out

 ## Supported Platforms

 Microsoft Windows operating systems since Windows XP SP2.
 It can be built